open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/resources.md

 });
 ```

-To get the id of your container detected automatically for you, install the
+To get the ID of your container detected automatically for you, install the
 following additional dependency:

 ```sh